 All young interviewees who shared their post-socialist memories were to be found in areas distant from their forefathers’ places.
 Most of them are students and workers in the most developed city of south-west Romania—Timisoara.
-Others tried to find a way to survive in the economically disadvantaged towns of Turnu Severin and Orsova and very few in former displaced villages.
+Others tried to find ways to survive in the economically disadvantaged towns of Turnu Severin and Orsova.
 Local and national post-socialist authorities’ long-promised development of a tourism sector in the area is still waiting to flourish.
-The ruination and partial restructuring of former local communist enterprises in the area make the youth to find seasonal jobs abroad, while local traditions are not resuscitated because in such economic circumstances even memories about local traditions are forgotten.
+The ruination and partial restructuring of former local communist enterprises in the area forced the youth to find seasonal jobs abroad, while local traditions are not maintained because in such economic circumstances, even memories about local traditions are forgotten.

-In this economic situation, the memories transmitted from their forefathers are expressed with pride for their (grand)parents’ courage to pass through displacement trauma, but they generally resonate with contemporary Romanian politics in feelings of anger and disgust concerning the actions of the post-socialist state: no memorials or state-led recognised actions remembering the trauma of their ancestors.
-Also, few books and multimedia articles are written about the Iron Gates displacement, and these are speaking more about the hydropower integration into local tourism developments.
-Moreover, most of the post-socialist generation send petitions to central and local government to unravel the truth of Iron Gates history for their forefathers but had to wait until desecretisation of the Iron Gates files will be available.
-As Ciobanu (2011) mentioned, the new historical narratives of communist era are in the wake of declassification of the files of Securitate and the Communist Party, but there is still much to be done so that ‘the truth-telling’ from communist times can be disclosed.
+In this economic situation, the memories transmitted from their forefathers are expressed with pride for their (grand)parents’ courage to pass through displacement trauma, but they generally resonate with contemporary Romanian politics in feelings of anger and disgust concerning the actions of the post-socialist state: there are no memorials or state-led recognised actions remembering the trauma of their ancestors.
+Also, few books and multimedia articles have been written about the Iron Gates displacement and those that do exist focus on the hydropower integration into local tourism developments.
+Moreover, most of the post-socialist generation send petitions to central and local government trying to unravel the truth of Iron Gates history for their forefathers, but have had to wait until the de-secretisation of the Iron Gates files.
+As Ciobanu (2011) mentioned, the new historical narratives of the Communist era are in the wake of declassification of the files of Securitate and the Communist Party, but there is still much to be done so that ‘the truth-telling’ from communist times can be disclosed.

 Unravelling the Iron Gates displacement tensions through place and intergenerational memories

 The process of recollecting a (painful) communist past in a post-socialist milieu is highly relevant, as it brings out certain anxieties connected to sense of place which were formed and developed during and after the forefathers’ experiences.
-Therefore, by communicating and sharing their feelings about sense of places with one another even when the place in question is destroyed or gone materially, the data offered by the Iron Gates study in Romania reflects a nuanced nature of memory, with a prominence of the place-based trauma experienced by those displaced and how this memory is reshaped by later generations.
+Therefore, by communicating and sharing their feelings about sense of places with one another even when the place in question is destroyed or materially gone, the data offered by the Iron Gates study in Romania reflects a nuanced nature of memory, with the place-based trauma experienced by those displaced and how this memory is reshaped by later generations given prominence.

 As Halbwachs (1992) postulated, what unites these people is their common history, the events and the occurrences that they experienced together.
 The mutual rendition of past memory (Alderman and Dwyer 2004; Hoelscher and Alderman 2004; Legg, 2007; Till 2005) is crucial for understanding how intergenerational memory works.
 The intergenerational memory of the Iron Gates displacement generally points to an outright rejection and denigration of the communist past (Stan 2011; Tismaneanu 2008).
-Moreover, the memories show that vulnerabilities endured by peoples and places in the Iron Gates area were usually caused and transmitted as such to the post-socialist generation by the acts of (malign) unthinking of (political) elites.
-By recollecting such occurrences, it came out that generally people were confronted with the shock of having to destroy their intimate sense of place, their households, and that they needed to envision through a memory they perceived as apocalyptic: the dynamiting of the cultural institutions, the desecration of the graveyards, the destruction and flooding of their settlements.
+Moreover, the memories show that vulnerabilities endured by the people and places in the Iron Gates area were usually caused and transmitted as such to the post-socialist generation by the acts of (malign) unthinking of (political) elites.
+By recollecting such occurrences, it came out that people were confronted with the shock of having to destroy their intimate sense of place, their households, and that they needed to envision through a memory they perceived as apocalyptic: the dynamiting of the cultural institutions, the desecration of the graveyards, the destruction and flooding of their settlements.
 Similarly, there will be always ‘significance of the cemetery, crash site or war memorial… speaking to us of loss and consolation’ (Sidaway and Madrell 2016, 2) as deathscapes and traumascapes (Tumarkin 2005).